Online Summer Programs

 Ages: 10 – 18

-Requirements: Participants must have previous singing experience and will be asked to submit an introductory video.
-Instructions on how to create and submit the video will be sent upon registration.
+Requirements: Participants must have previous singing experience and acceptance will be based on submitted video.
+Instructions about how to submit your video will be sent upon receipt of your application.
+Videos are due April 10.

-Gilbert & Sullivan Scenes Online explores the "Topsy-Turvy" world of unforgettable melodies, ingenious lyrics, and wacky storylines!
+Gilbert & Sullivan Scenes Online explores a "Topsy-Turvy" world of unforgettable melodies, ingenious lyrics, and wacky storylines!
 Engage with peer musical theatre lovers in a program that will nurture creativity and build skills in acting, singing, and movement in a fun and upbeat environment.
-The program is offered through a secure supervised Zoom meeting and will culminate in an experience for family and friends featuring selected scenes and solos polished during the week.
+The program is offered online only and will culminate in an experience for family and friends featuring selected scenes and solos polished during the week.
+2021 program highlights to include a group rendition of the iconic “Nightmare Song” from Iolanthe and G&S themed community building.

 Sample Daily schedule (12:30 - 4:30)

-1:15 Group Class 1 - Movement and Choreography: Guided period style movement and dance class, including choreography for a Zoom dance performance at camp end.
+1:00 Group Class 1 - Group number or Choreography: Guided period style movement and dance class, including choreography for a hornpipe performance and group rendition of the iconic “Nightmare Song” from Iolanthe

-2:30 Group Class 2 - The World of G&S Operettas: Topics will vary by day, including patter songs, lyrics for today, vocabulary, dramaturgy and historical context.
+2:30 Group Class 2 - The World of G&S: Topics will vary by day, including patter songs, lyrics for today, vocabulary, dramaturgy and historical context.

 3:15 Solo Repertoire Master Classes: Daily individual coaching on solo selection in a master class format.